 This subset of the second generation Luna spacecraft, the Ye-6LF, was designed to take the first photographs of the surface of the Moon from lunar orbit.

 A secondary objective was to obtain data on gravitational anomalies on the Moon (later identified by U.S. researchers as mascons) also detected by Luna 10.

-Using the basic Ye-6 bus, a suite of scientific instruments (plus an imaging system similar to the one used on Zond 3) replaced the small lander capsule used on the soft-landing flights.
-The resolution of the photos was reportedly 15 to 20 meters.
-A technological experiment included testing the efficiency of gear transmission in vacuum as a test for a future lunar rover.
+Using the basic Ye-6 bus, a suite of scientific instruments included an imaging system similar to the one used on Zond 3, which was capable of high- and low-resolution imaging and whose lenses faced the direction of the S5.5 main engine.
+This package replaced the small lander capsule used on the soft-landing flights.
+The resolution of the photos was reportedly 49 to 66 feet (15 to 20 meters).